 Introduction to the concepts, principles, and skills of information science for students with no programming experience.
-Topics include: the need for information and the use of information, data collection, coding, storage and retrieval, information processing, information display, and the evaluation of information.
+Topics include the need for information and the use of information, data collection, coding, storage and retrieval, information processing, information display, and the evaluation of information.
+This course is intended for students enrolled in programs other than the BSIS major.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis

-Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Attributes: DSAS Quant.-Formal Reason General Ed.
+Course Attributes: DSAS Quant.-Formal Reason General Ed.
 Requirement